Decorating Easter eggs can be a fun and frugal way to spend an afternoon with your children.

 For today’s eggs, we wrapped all kinds of objects around our eggs.
 Below is an example of how to go about trying your own wrapped/dyed eggs.

 1.)
 Wrap your egg using any of the mediums below.

 3.)
 Remove your eggs from the dye.
 You should do this with a slotted spoon.
 It will keep your hands from staining.
 Set the eggs aside to dry.
 Remove rubber band after eggs are dry.

-You take a pin and poke a holes at the bottom and top of the egg.
+You take a pin and poke a hole at the bottom and top of the egg.
 Blow the inside of the egg into bowls to make omelets.

 Items we have tried with great success:

 Here is a list of frugal items we have tried that worked well for decorating eggs.

 String or Ribbon

 7-10 drops of each color of food coloring.